jwmullally/bluetooth-serial-console/README.md

 --compat, hciconfig, sdptool or rfcomm needed.
 Those were needed for earlier BlueZ <= 4.x, and most are now deprecated.

+This runs server side of the Serial Port Profile, and requires a client connection from the other end.
 Incoming Serial Port connections are connected directly to a login process.
 When the connection is broken from the client, the host-side login process is closed.
 (Use screen or tmux to preserve sessions).
 Any other program can be used instead of a terminal login.

 This script normally requires root to run to control Bluetooth and create PTYs for login.
 If systemd machinectl is present and the user has permissions to